 why the Change in Diet?

-By God giving humanity the permission to eat the meat of animals, during this time, helped to insure that there would be more than enough food, for the human race to survive on, as the world was in the process of finishing the transition from the old to the new.
+God permitting humanity to eat the meat of animals during this time helped to ensure that there would be more than enough food for the human race to survive on, as the world was in the process of finishing the transition from the old to the new.